coozila/alpha/docs/configuration/memory.md

     The Pinecone, Milvus and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
-    Whether support will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280
+    Whether support will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/coozila/alpha/discussions/4280

 ## Setting Your Cache Type

-By default, Auto-GPT set up with Docker Compose will use Redis as its memory backend.
+By default, alpha set up with Docker Compose will use Redis as its memory backend.
 Otherwise, the default is LocalCache (which stores memory in a JSON file).

 To switch to a different backend, change the `MEMORY_BACKEND` in `.env`